-- > TAF shall operate independently from all Donors. - Donors shall not be eligible to serve on TAF's Board of Directors. - TAF will not provide a Donor with any information that would enable the Donor to correlate the amount or frequency of its donations with the number of aid recipients who use its products or services, or the volume of those products supported by TAF.
-As such, TAF will provide Donors only with reports including data such as the aggregate number of applicants for assistance, the aggregate number of patients qualifying for assistance, and the aggregate amount disbursed from the disease program during that reporting period. - TAF shall not request specific donation amounts from any Donor for a disease program.
-TAF shall provide Donors only with information about the total estimated amount needed for each disease program.
-TAF shall not permit Donors to earmark for any drug or disease state within a given disease program.
+- > TAF must operate independently from all Donors. - Donors are ineligible to serve on TAF's Board of Directors. - TAF will not provide a Donor with any information that would enable the Donor to correlate the amount or frequency of its donations with the number of patients who use its products or services, or the volume of those products supported by TAF.
+TAF will provide Donors only with reports including data such as the aggregate number of applicants for assistance, the aggregate number of patients qualifying for assistance, and the aggregate amount disbursed from the disease program during that reporting period. - TAF cannot request specific donation amounts from any Donor for a disease program.
+TAF must provide Donors with information only about the total estimated amount needed for each disease program.
+TAF cannot permit Donors to earmark for any treatment or disease state within a given disease program.

-TAF shall operate independently from all Donors."
+TAF must operate independently from all Donors.

-- > TAF shall not convey any individual patient information to any Donor. - TAF shall document and maintain written records reflecting all communications (oral or written) with Donors about donation offers or requests; request for data and all data shared with Donors; and requests or suggestion from Donors relating to the identification, establishment, or delineation of a disease program and TAF's response.
+- > TAF cannot convey any individual patient information to any Donor. - > TAF must document and maintain written records reflecting all communications (oral or written) with Donors about donation offers or requests; requests for all data shared with Donors; and requests or suggestions from Donors relating to the identification, establishment, or delineation of a disease program and TAF's response.